 - Kumoï scale (Mode V) : 1 - 2 - b3 - 5 - 6

-The minor pentatonic scale is one of the most important scales in jazz music.
-This lesson shows you how to play it scale using guitar diagrams and licks.
+The minor pentatonic scale is one of the most important scales in jazz music, present in many styles of music.
+It is obvious that any jazz guitar student must be able to master it.
+This lesson shows you how to play the minor pentatonic scale using guitar diagrams and licks.

 The Ritusen scale is an Asian pentatonic scale built with a root, a major second, a perfect fourth, a perfect fifth and a major sixth.
 You will find in this lesson some guitar diagrams and charts to understand this exotic scale.